-- All vessels less than 900 feet in length should be dispatched with a minimum of two T4 class tugs except that vessel with a 4% or greater bow thruster may be dispatched with one T4 class tug if there is no lowered crane or ship at any other berth. - 2.
-All vessels 900 feet or greater in length should be dispatched with a minimum of one T5 class and one T4 class tug.
-Outbound vessels with a 4% or greater bow thruster may be dispatched with one T5 class tug if there is no lowered crane or ship at any other berth. - 3.
-All vessels over 115,000 GT should be dispatched with at least two T5 class and one T4 class tugs.
+- 1. Vessels less than 800 feet in length should be dispatched with a minimum of two T4 class tugs except that vessel with a 4% or greater bow thruster may be dispatched with one T4 class tug if there is no lowered crane or ship at any other berth. - 2.
+Vessels 800 feet or greater in length should be dispatched with a minimum of one T5 class and one T4 class tug.
+Outbound vessels with a 4% or greater bow thruster may be dispatched with one T5 class tug if there is no lowered crane or ship at any other berth. - Vessels over 115,000 GT should be dispatched with at least two T5 class and one T4 class tugs.
 Outbound vessels with a 4% or greater bow thruster may be dispatched with one T5 class and one T4 class tug. - 4.
 Transit of vessels greater than 145,000 GT shall be discussed with the President of Puget Sound Pilots well in advance of arrival.
 PSP will determine the appropriate tug package and any transit conditions/restrictions based on the vessel and anticipated port conditions at the time.